ethereum-optimism/community-hub/src/docs/developers/integration.md

 ---------

-Optimism allows asynchronous calls between L1 and L2 users or contracts.
+Optimistic Ethereum allows asynchronous calls between L1 and L2 users or contracts.
 Practically, this means that a contract on L1 can make a call to a contract on L2, and vice versa.
-This contract communication is implemented by deploying "bridge" contracts on both Ethereum and Optimism.
+This contract communication is implemented by deploying "messenger" contracts on both Ethereum and Optimistic Ethereum.

 The sending chain's contract calls `sendMessage` with the data it wants to pass over, and a relay calls `relayMessage` (from L1 or from L2) on the receiving chain to actually relay the data.